paucablop/chemotools/get-started/training_classification_model.md

 <iframe src="figures/coffee_data.html" width="800px" height="500px" style="border: none;"></iframe>

-Just by plotting the data we can easily distinguish the Spanish coffee from the other two.
+By plotting and coloring the spectra according to the origin, we can visually distinguish the Spanish coffee from the Ethiopian and the Brazilian.